 The short answer

 Yes, acid reflux can go away on its own in certain situations.
-No, it does not always mean the problem is solved.
+No, its absence does not always mean the underlying problem is resolved.

 What actually happens inside the body